Kian121/Multinational-Retail-Data-Centralisation/README.md

 Scenario: You work for a multinational company that sells various goods across the globe.
 Currently, their sales data is spread across many different data sources making it not easily accessible or analysable by current members of the team.
 In an effort to become more data-driven, your organisation would like to make its sales data accessible from one centralised location.
 The first task will be to produce a system that stores the current company data in a database so that it's accessed from one centralised location and acts as a single source of truth for sales data.
 The database will then be queried to get up-to-date metrics for the business.

-The primary goal of this project is to establish a centralized database system that consolidates the company's sales data, serving as a unified source of truth.
+The primary goal of this project is to establish a centralised database system that consolidates the company's sales data, serving as a unified source of truth.

 This project extracts data from the following data types